CroXY3D/CroXY/README.md

   - Built in optional drawer for tools and or a spool that feeds the extruder
   - Feet with sorbothane vibration isolation.
   - Footprint comparable to other printers of same bed size.
   - Design is for 250x250x250 nominal size.
-Up to 350x350x500 should be possible.
-Further with planned MGN15 gantry mod.
+Up to 350x350x500 should be easy.
+  - MGN15 Gantry and 12mm belt mods in development will enable build sizes up to 500x500x500.
   - Minimal printed parts.
 Most are designed to be easily machinable by aluminum for even more stiffness.
+Aluminum Z lifters are already designed.
+Aluminum toolhead, XY motor base plates and XY carriages are also in development.

 # CroXY offers a number of advantages over CoreXY designs
   - Belts are shorter and have simple paths, alignment is easier and less ringing
-  - Less friction in motion system makes for more accurate positioning
+  - Less friction in motion system makes for more accurate positioning making for exceptional layer stacking.
   - 4 motors moving the XY gantry make for more torque for more accurate positioning (1.4x-4x more torque)
   - Motion is simple X motors move X, Y motors move Y, so troubleshooting is easier

 # Disadvantages of CroXY
   - Requires 3 more rails and 2 more steppers/drivers.
   - Visibility of the build area is lessened.
 Though the printhead has been designed with nozzle visibility in mind.
+  - Cost.
+It's not a cheap build, but it is still within the price range of similar cube design printers.

 # Work to be done
   - Finish lid and enclosure, including front hinges
-  - Drawer slide mechanism
   - External insulated enclosure
   - Exhaust Fan and control
   - Some trim pieces